carverbg/hello-world/README.md

-# hello-world
+# My name is Carver BG!!!

- https://guides.github.com/activities/hello-world/ and complete the steps to create repository, branch, make a commit, open, and merge pull requests.
+## I'm learning how to make video games in college.